Providing a Gateway to Expanded Understanding, Curiosity, and Learning

 We believe in the power of humanities to connect people and communities, bridge differences, interpret the complexities of our world, and positively shape our collective future.

-How Can We Breathe: Elders and Youth
+How Can We Breathe: Policy-Makers and Community

 The Bdote Memory Map began as a part of the “City Indians” multi-media installation at Ancient Traders Gallery on Franklin Avenue in Minneapolis in 2005.
 This resource provides better understanding about the Dakota people’s relationship to Minnesota.
 Educator materials are included.View Website